 The Toronto Dyke March aims to make the march as accessible as possible for all those wanting to take part in the march.
 Please note in your registration any accessibility questions or requirements you have and if you will be in need of an accessibility vehicle.

 The Toronto Dyke March organizes the Dyke March and all affiliated events leading up to and during Toronto Pride.
 The committee is politically-engaged and community-oriented.
 We strive to operate within a feminist, queer, and anti-oppressive framework that is both collaborative and celebratory.
 We work toward creating spaces that allow the experiences, pleasures and identities of ALL queer women and dyke-identified folks to not only exist but also thrive.

 Facebook: DykeMarch Toronto

 The Dyke March values collective organizing to give dykes who are historically oppressed a platform.
-These include, but are not limited to trans folks, Indigenous folks, folks of colour and folks with disabilities.
-We see this as necessary to create social change
+These include, but are not limited to, trans* people, Indigenous people, people of colour and people with disabilities.
+We see this as necessary to create social change.

 Dyke is used as a term inclusive of all women-loving-women regardless of labels, including lesbian, bisexual, queer-identified, pansexual fluid, omnisexual, intersex and trans* women, and gender-independent folks.
 It is meant to be shocking and confrontational.